-The Company's intangible assets are primarily comprised of the intangible assets that it acquired from acquisitions.
-Specifically, the Company's recognized intangible assets include non-compete agreements, trade names, customer relationships and developed technology.
+The Company's intangible assets are primarily comprised of the identifiable intangible assets that it acquired from acquisitions.
+Specifically, the Company's recognized identifiable intangible assets include non-compete agreements, trade names, customer relationships and developed technology.

-Intangible assets are tested for impairment whenever events or circumstances indicate that the carrying amount of an asset may not be recoverable.
+Identifiable intangible assets are tested for impairment whenever events or circumstances indicate that the carrying amount of an asset may not be recoverable.
 An impairment loss would be recognized when the carrying amount of the asset exceeds the estimated undiscounted future cash flows expected to result from the use of the asset and its eventual disposition.
 The impairment loss to be recorded would be the excess of the asset's carrying value over its fair value.
-Fair value is generally determined using a discounted cash flow analysis or other valuation technique.
-The Company did not record any impairment charge during 2015, 2014 and 2013.
+Fair value is determined using a discounted cash flow analysis or other valuation technique.
+The Company did not record any impairment charge during 2016, 2015 and 2014.